Orion Music + More: 2013

 It was announced that Belle Isle would be the site of the Orion Music + More Festival in 2013.
 On December 26, 2012, Detroit Councilman Ken Cockrel Jr. confirmed rumors that the city is in the process of confirming 2014 and 2015 as well to take place at Belle Isle.
 However, on December 2, 2013, it was announced that Metallica would be "taking a year off" from the festival in 2014.

 Every year, Metallica brings many bands and artists from many different genres to play at the Orion.
 In addition to the musical features, Orion Music and More had numerous additional attractions, including: "Custom Car + Motorcycle Show", Ulrich's speech at "Hit The Lights Films", Kirk's Crypt which contains his huge horror collection and the "Metallica Museum" (which featured classic Metallica guitars) among others.

-2013 Lineup
+2013 lineup

-38 bands and artists performed at the festival.
+Thirty-eight bands and artists performed at the festival.
 Bands from a wide variety of genres, ranging from thrash metal and black metal, even to punk, indie, moombahton, dubstep, bass music and experimental rock, played throughout the weekend.
-Metallica did a surprise performance at the Damage Inc. Stage as dehaan and played entire Kill 'Em All album.
+Metallica did a surprise performance at the Damage Inc. Stage as Dehaan and played the entire Kill 'Em All album.
 The following evening they played different set-list, including songs such as "Carpe Diem Baby" and "I Disappear" among Sunday's rarities.
 Aside from their performances, The Chili Peppers closed Saturday night's lineup in drummer Chad Smith's home town with an hour and 45 minutes of mostly hits including a frenetic rendition of Stevie Wonder's "Higher Ground."